 Studz

 I was happy to have more freedom and creativity in my music, without the pressure of being in a band.
-I set up a modest home studio and experimented with different genres and styles in the 90's.
-I also connected with other musicians online and collaborated on various projects.
+My home studio grew with an Atari 1040ste, a new keyboard, a sampler, and some rack synths.I experimented with different genres and styles in the 90's.
+This resulted in my first solo album Repple Depple Orchestra, and an album together with workmates (non-musicians).
+I recorded sounds and voices from the workplace, and did some songs with my closest workmate, and it became the album ReproRappers.

 It was a real fruitful period of getting in touch with people in different countries over the internet with similar interest in music genres.
 It lead to a long period of being involved with 5 tribute albums for Eddie Jobson, and in a band that doesn't meet in person, just sharing files.
 It suits me perfectly.